Resources to Help You Plan Your Trip:

 Traveling by train or bus can be an inexpensive, relaxing and flexible way to travel, and it allows you to see the country as you go.
 A great way to familiarize yourself with travel in your country/continent of service is to do a simple internet search for "Trains in xxxx".
 Below are some popular sites for booking train or bus tickets.

-Helpful Documents and Memberships
+Helpful Memberships and Credentials

 In most countries you will get discounts on train/bus tickets and museum entry with a student ID card.
 Depending on your itinerary may want to use some of the cards and memberships below.
 All these should be obtained in the United States prior to departure.